pwalker91/IgnitionSwagger/README.md

 This is an implementation of Version 2 of the Open API Specification Standard (aka Swagger) using only Ignition WebDev and Scripting resources.

 ## Status
 This is a work in progress.
-It is currently in a **Proof of Concept** state.
+It is currently in a **early Alpha** state.

 ## Remaining Work To Do
 - [ ] Fully implement mock `Pet Store` endpoints.